creationix/jack/types.md

 Rebind an existing variable to a new value.

+# Lookup Operators

 ## @lookup val key

-Treat the first value as either a list or
+Lookup a value in a list by key.
+Returns `nil` if the key doens't exist.

+## @index val num

+Lookup a value in a list by index.
+Negative indexes count from end.

 # Control Flow Types

-## @while cond fn
+## @while cond block

-Repeatedly evaluate the condition expression and call the function with the result if it's truthy.
+Repeatedly evaluate the condition expression and execute the block.

-## @if [cond fn]+ else
+## @if [cond block]+ else

-Execute one of the functions by the first matched condition.
+Execute one of the blocks by the first matched condition.
 Can have 0 or more elif blocks and an optional else block at the end.
-The if and elif block functions get the truthy condition as their first arg.

-## @match val [query fn]+ default

-Works much like if..elif..else except checks for equality against the queries.
-Queries can match type and structure on lists/objects.
-The function is given the query results and the original data if matched.

 # Numerical Operators